Pennsylvania U-Turn Truck Accident Attorneys

 It’s a common scenario: You’re following behind a tractor-trailer on the highway.
 At the next intersection, the truck begins to make a U-turn.
 Although you try to stop, you are unable to and run right into the truck.
 You are severely injured and your car is totaled.
-What just happened?
+Now what?

 Unfortunately, these accidents occur all the time.
-A tractor-trailer making a U-turn is a dangerous maneuver, so dangerous that some trucking companies have banned drivers from performing a U-turn.
-Yet, when the driver is lost or makes a wrong turn, his/her first instinct is to turn the 80,000-pound truck around.
+Making a U-turn in a large semi-truck or delivery truck is a dangerous maneuver—so dangerous that some trucking companies have banned drivers from performing U-turns.
+Yet, when the driver is lost or makes a wrong turn, his or her first instinct may be to turn the 80,000-pound truck around.
 This puts everyone’s lives at risk.

-For decades, the Pennsylvania U-turn truck accident lawyers at Fellerman & Ciarimboli have been fighting for those injured in U-turn accidents across the state.
-With years of experience, we are ready to take on the trucking companies on your behalf.
+For decades, the Pennsylvania U-turn truck accident lawyers at Fellerman & Ciarimboli Law PC have been fighting for those injured in serious truck accidents across the state.
+With over 20 years of experience and more than $110 million recovered for our clients, we are ready to take on the trucking companies on your behalf.

 Why U-Turns Are Dangerous for Tractor-Trailers

 When a tractor-trailer makes a U-turn, legal or not, the consequences can be deadly.
 According to PennDOT, there were 14,123 improper turning-related accidents in the Pennsylvania in 2016.
 Of those accidents, 61 caused a fatal collision.

 Not only does making a U-turn put the truck driver at risk of severe injury, but it also endangers the lives of everyone on the road.

 Some dangers associated with large trucks making U-turns include: